ohhi-vn/easyworker/README.md

 Child, doesn't return any value from task.
 You need add code to get value from task if you needed.

+After use the supervisor done, you need to remove by `RemoveSupervisor` or `RemoveSupervisorById` to avoid leak memory.

 Supervisor -> Child -> call user functions

 Basic supervisor's flow: